googlecreativelab/tiny-motion-trainer/README.md

   ![TensorFlow Lite Library](/readme_images/tflib.png)

 4. Open the sketch and flash
-- Download or clone the [tf4micro motion kit repo](https://github.com/googlecreativelab/tf4micro-motion-kit)
+- Download the latest release [here](https://github.com/googlecreativelab/tf4micro-motion-kit/releases/latest)
 - Open the **arduino/tf4micro-motion-kit** <folder> and double click on <tf4micro-motion-kit.ino> file
 - Click the Right arrow in the top left corner to build and upload the sketch.
 ![Arduino Port](/readme_images/buttons.png)